-This report provides technical documentation for the Healthcare Cost and Utilization Project (HCUP) Elixhauser Comorbidity Software Refined for International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM)-coded diagnoses.
+This report provides technical documentation for the Healthcare Cost and Utilization Project (HCUP) Elixhauser Comorbidity Software Refined for International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) diagnoses.
 Starting on October 1, 2015, diagnoses for hospital inpatient stays and outpatient encounters in the United States are reported using the ICD-10-CM coding system.
-The Elixhauser Comorbidity Software Refined for ICD-10-CM assigns data elements that identify different pre-existing conditions based on secondary diagnoses (i.e., comorbidities) listed on hospital administrative data.
-In health services research, it is often important to control for comorbidities that co-exist at the time of hospitalization or outpatient encounter, impact resource allocation (e.g., length of stay or charges), and possibly affect healthcare outcomes, such as in-hospital mortality.
-The comorbidity measures (which are based on secondary diagnoses) provide an analyst with a way to determine how often a given comorbidity influences the treatment plan for that hospitalization; they are not direct indicators of disease prevalence.
+The Elixhauser Comorbidity Software Refined for ICD-10-CM assigns data elements that identify 38 different pre-existing conditions based on secondary diagnoses (i.e., comorbidities) listed on hospital administrative data.
+The identified comorbidities co-exist at the time of hospitalization or outpatient encounter and were originally selected because they impacted resource allocation (e.g., length of stay or charges) and affect healthcare outcomes, such as in-hospital mortality and readmissions.
+The comorbidity influences the treatment plan for that hospitalization.
+It is important to understand that in some cases, a person may have one or more of the comorbidity measures, but it is not listed on the inpatient or outpatient record because it did not affect the treatment provided.
+Additionally, these comorbidities do not reflect a comprehensive list of chronic conditions.2

-The Elixhauser Comorbidity Software was originally developed using ICD-9-CM diagnosis codes and focused on adult, nonmaternal inpatient stays.1 The software was translated into ICD-10-CM prior to the availability of ICD-10-CM-coded data and released as a beta version.
+The Elixhauser Comorbidity Software was originally developed using ICD-9-CM diagnosis codes and focused on adult inpatient stays.3 The software was translated into ICD-10-CM prior to the availability of ICD-10-CM-coded data and released as a beta version.
 Once ICD-10-CM-coded data became available, the beta version of the Elixhauser Comorbidity Software was evaluated by clinical experts.
-The recommended modifications (implemented in v2021.1) transition the software tool out of its beta status and into the Elixhauser Comorbidity Software Refined for ICD-10-CM.
+The recommended modifications (implemented in v2021.1) transitioned the software tool out of its beta status and into the Elixhauser Comorbidity Software Refined for ICD-10-CM.

-The Elixhauser Comorbidity Software Refined for ICD-10-CM retains the same clinical intent of defining a comprehensive list of comorbidity measures for use with large administrative databases, however refinements were made to the clinical criteria used for identification of comorbidities and also with some of the comorbidity measures themselves.
-The number of comorbidity measures increases from 29 to 38 starting in v2021.1 with three measures added, five measures modified to create 12 more specific measures, and one measure discontinued.
-The refinement process was consistent with the ICD-9-CM version in terms of its focus on adult, nonmaternal inpatient stays.
-Additional work needs to be done to understand using the comorbidity measures may apply, but others may not.
-In addition, if the measures were developed using these other types of data, additional comorbidities might have been added.
+The Elixhauser Comorbidity Software Refined for ICD-10-CM retains the same intent of the original ICD-9-CM version of the software of defining a comprehensive list of comorbidity measures for use with large administrative databases; however, refinements were made to some of the comorbidity measures.
+The number of comorbidity measures increases from 29 to 38, with three measures added, five measures modified to create 12 more specific measures, and one measure discontinued.
+The development of the Elixhauser Comorbidity Software Refined for ICD-10-CM did not explicitly focus on pediatric hospitalizations or outpatient visits.
+Additional and/or different comorbidity measures may apply to those populations.
 Additional information on the refinement process, including the clinical review and rationale for modifications is provided in Appendix A.